matplotlib/matplotlib/doc/api/api_changes.rst

 * In :meth:`~matplotlib.pyplot.imshow`, setting *interpolation* to 'nearest' will now always mean that the nearest-neighbor interpolation is performed.
   If you want the no-op interpolation to be performed, choose 'none'.

-* In :meth:`~matplotlib.Axes.pie`, one can now set the radius of the pie;
-  setting the *radius* to 'None' (the default value), will result in a pie with a radius of 1 as before.

 * There were errors in how the tri-functions were handling input parameters that had to be fixed.
 If your tri-plots are not working correctly anymore,